cms-opendata-analyses/pattuples2011/README.md

 cd pattuples2011
 ```

-## Set the symbolic links to the condition database
+Set the symbolic links to the Global tag in the condition database

 ```
 ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA FT_53_LV5_AN1